openshift-virtualization/wasp-agent/docs/configuration.md

 4. Create `MachineConfig` to provision swap

 > [!IMPORTANT]
+> In order to have enough swap for the worst case scenario, it must
+> be ensured to have at least as much swap space provisioned as RAM
+> is being over-committed.
 > The amount of swap space to be provisioned on a node must
 > be calculated according to the following formula:
 >